 Want to jump straight to the answer?
-The best website builder for ecommerce for most people is Wix.
+The best website builder for ecommerce for most people is Wix eCommerce.

 Ecommerce website builders take the guesswork out of selling online, and are the best option to consider if you’re building a website from scratch.
 It’s much easier than building out the entire website yourself.

-I’ve reviewed 8 of the best ecommerce website builders below.
+I’ve reviewed eight of the best ecommerce website builders below.
 Use this guide to find the right one for you.